Grandmaster; Chinese Women's champion (2007 & 2008); 13th Women's World Champion (2010-12 & 2013-2015).

 In 2015, she participated in her first open invitational super-tournament, namely Tata Steel (2015), and scored a rating-neutral 5/13.
 Soon afterwards she scored 7.5/10 to place 3rd at the Tradewise Gibraltar (2015), a point behind the winner Hikaru Nakamura and half a point behind the runner-up David Howell against whom she missed a winning variation to draw their final round game.

-Hou's rating as of 1 February 2015 was 2672 (world #68).
-She is the #2 woman in the world after Polgár, but only by 3 points in this rating list.
-Hou is also the 9th ranked player overall in China and #14 in Asia.
-Her rapid rating is 2614 (women's world #2) while her blitz rating is 2704 (world #45, women's world #2), only the second woman after Polgár to reach 2700 in blitz.
-On 1 January 2015, she exited the Girls list, ending a domination of that division as world's #1 Girl (ie: female Junior U20) that started in January 2008, when she was 13, and lasted for 84 months
+Hou's highest rating to date was 2686 in April 2015 when she reached her highest world ranking so far at #59.
+She is now the #1 woman in the world.
+On 1 January 2015, she exited the Girls list, ending a domination of that division as world's #1 Girl (ie: female Junior U20) that started in January 2008, when she was 13, and lasted for 84 months.